dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 **Q6**. *Write down the equation for the allowed energy levels of the hydrogen atom in one dimension.*

-*Strategy*.
+*Strategy*

 We need to write down the total energy of an electron and a proton in one dimension.
 The total energy is comprised of the kinetic energy of each particle.
 Hence it depends on the momentum of the electron \\( p_e \\) and the momentum of the proton \\( p_p \\).
 The total energy also depends of the